SV Waldhof Mannheim: History

 The club was founded 1907 and played in the second division of the Westkreis-Liga before the First World War.
 Waldhof became part of the Kreisliga Odenwald in 1919 and won this league in 1920 and 1921.
 In each of those seasons, the club failed to advance in the Southern German championship because it was grouped with all-powerful 1.
 FC Nürnberg at the time.
 The club took a Bezirksliga Rhein championship in 1924 before joining the Bezirksliga Rhein-Saar in 1927, where it won five out of the next six division titles without ever performing particularly well in the Southern championship.

-Its enjoyed its best performances in the Gauliga Baden, one of sixteen top-flight divisions established through the 1933 re-organization of German football under the Third Reich.
+It enjoyed its best performances in the Gauliga Baden, one of sixteen top-flight divisions established through the 1933 re-organization of German football under the Third Reich.
 Waldhof dominated the division through the 1930s and into the early 1940s, capturing the title five times.
 They were unable, however, to translate that into success at the national level.
 Their best result came in 1940 when they went out in a semi-final against FC Schalke 04, the dominant side of the era, before settling for fourth place after losing a consolation round match to Rapid Vienna.

 After World War II, Waldhof competed in the Oberliga Süd, where they earned mid-table results until being relegated to the 2nd Oberliga Süd in 1954.
 They bounced up and down between first and second division play until the formation of the Bundesliga, Germany's new professional football league, in 1963.
 The next season saw them in the tier II Regionalliga Süd alongside local rivals VfR Mannheim.
 A string of unimpressive results finally led to relegation to the Amateurliga Nordbaden (III) in 1970.